 I spent the following three and a half months in a locked Psych ward.

 When others walked out, you walked in.
 You asked for nothing in return.
 You never used my illness to shame me, to discount me, to write me off.
-You stood beside me, carried me through my darkest hours.
-Prescilla, Senn, Jo McCormack, thank you for seeing me when I could not see myself.
+You stood beside me and carried me through my darkest hours.
+Priscilla, Senn, and Jo McCormack thank you for seeing me when I could not see myself.
 But more than anything, thank you for saving my Megan from the psychotic lunatic that I had become.
 We have fought hard to win, and without each of you, I would have lost.
-It took three and a half months, out-of-state, in a mental institution, numbers of medications and therapy sessions, but I came home, loving and vowing that one day I would share this story.
+It took three and a half months, out-of-state, in a mental institution, a number of medications, and therapy sessions, but I came home, loving and vowed that one day I would share this story.